-Time and Price Adjustments (section 10.3): This section now explicitly provides for Subcontractor to receive an adjustment to its Time and Price via Change Order to the extent the Agreement Between Owner and Contractor permits the Contractor to receive such adjustments.
-Thus, the Subcontractor may seek to review the Owner-Contractor Agreement when negotiating the Subcontract to confirm when cost and schedule adjustments are permitted.
-The ConsensusDocs provision is consistent with ConsensusDocs 200.
+Suspension by Owner for Convenience (§ 10.3): This paragraph now explicitly provides for the Subcontractor to receive an adjustment to Subcontract Time and Subcontract Amount via change order to the extent the Prime Agreement permits the Constructor to receive such adjustments.
+Thus, the Subcontractor may seek to review the Prime Agreement when negotiating this Agreement to confirm when such adjustments may be permitted and if there are any other limitations on recovery, such as a limitation of liability cap.
+Note that this provision is consistent with ConsensusDocs 200: